Asian Recipes/ Dinner/ Japanese/ Recipes

 • Patties – Take your time when forming the patties to get as much air out as possible.
 This is the key to creating the firm yet juicy texture in the cooked burger patties.

-• Storage – If uncooked, will keep in an air-tight container in the fridge for a day or two or freezer for a month.
-If cooked, will last 2-3 days in the fridge, or freeze for up to 2 months in an air-tight container.
+• Storage – Uncooked hambagu will keep in an air-tight container in the fridge for a day or two, or in the freezer for a month.
+Cooked patties will last 2-3 days in the fridge, or can be frozen for up to 2 months in an air-tight container.

 Nutrition